shivharis/turtlebot3_wiki/docs/source/opencr_software.rst

 Bootloader writing
 ~~~~~~~~~~~~~~~~~~

-The STM32F7xx, which is used as the main MCU on the OpenCR board, supports DFU(Device Firmware Upgrade).
-This enables the built-in bootloader of the MCU itself to boot the DFU protocol using USB, primarily for the bootloader initialization, recovery mode, and bootloader update.
-The biggest advantage is that you can user bootloader with USB without any other JTAG equipment.
-Let's write firmware using the DFU mode embedded in MCU without writing / debugging equipment such as STLink.
+The STM32F7xx, which is used for the main MCU on the OpenCR board, supports DFU(Device Firmware Upgrade).
+This enables the built-in bootloader of the MCU by itself to boot the DFU protocol by using USB, primarily for the bootloader initialization, the recovery mode, and the bootloader update.
+The biggest advantage to let the users be able to use bootloader with USB but no other JTAG equipment.
+Write the firmware by using the DFU mode which is embedded in MCU without writing / debugging equipment, such as STLink.

 Programmer Setting
 ..................